HaxeFoundation/HaxeManual/content/03-type-system.md

 <!--label:type-system-variance-->
 ### Variance

-While variance is also relevant in other places, it occurs particularly often with type parameters and comes as a surprise in this context.
-Additionally, it is very easy to trigger variance errors:
+While variance is relevant in other places, it occurs particularly often with type parameters and may come as a surprise in this context.
+It is very easy to trigger variance errors:

 [code asset](assets/Variance.hx)

 Apparently, an `Array<Child>` cannot be assigned to an `Array<Base>`, even though `Child` can be assigned to `Base`.
-The reason for this might be somewhat unexpected: It is not allowed because arrays can be written to, e.g. via their `push()` method.
+The reason for this might be somewhat unexpected: the assignment is not allowed because arrays can be written to, for example, through their `push()` method.
 It is easy to generate problems by ignoring variance errors:

 [code asset](assets/Variance2.hx)

-Here we subvert the type checker by using a [cast](expression-cast), thus allowing the assignment after the commented line.
+Here, we subvert the type checker by using a [cast](expression-cast), thus allowing the assignment after the commented line.
 With that we hold a reference `bases` to the original array, typed as `Array<Base>`.
-This allows pushing another type compatible with `Base` (`OtherChild`) onto that array.
-However, our original reference `children` is still of type `Array<Child>` and things go bad when we encounter the `OtherChild` instance in one of its elements while iterating.
+This allows pushing another type compatible with `Base`, in this instance `OtherChild`, onto that array.
+However, our original reference `children` is still of type `Array<Child>`, and things go bad when we encounter the `OtherChild` instance in one of its elements while iterating.

-If `Array` had no `push()` method and no other means of modification, the assignment would be safe because no incompatible type could be added to it.
-In Haxe, we can achieve this by restricting the type accordingly using [structural subtyping](type-system-structural-subtyping):
+If `Array` had no `push()` method and no other means of modification, the assignment would be safe as no incompatible type could be added to it.
+This can be achieved by restricting the type accordingly using [structural subtyping](type-system-structural-subtyping):

 [code asset](assets/Variance3.hx)

 We can safely assign with `b` being typed as `MyArray<Base>` and `MyArray` only having a `pop()` method.
-There is no method defined on `MyArray` which could be used to add incompatible types, it is thus said to be **covariant**.
+There is no method defined on `MyArray` which could be used to add incompatible types.
+It is thus said to be **covariant**.

 > ##### Define: Covariance
 >